Edmonton Police Service logo

 What is the purpose of a BWV camera?

-The purpose of a body-worn video camera is to capture some interactions taking place between police officers and members of the public.
-They are not intended to be used to capture every single aspect of an officer’s activities during their day.
+The purpose of a Body-Worn Video (BWV) camera is to capture interactions taking place between police officers and members of the public when those interactions are determined to be, or could become, investigative or law enforcement related.
+BWV is not intended to be used to capture every single aspect of an officer’s activities during their day.

 Who will be wearing BWV cameras?